-Machine learning (ML) is a type of artificial intelligence (AI) that allows software applications to become more accurate in predicting outcomes without being explicitly programmed.
-The basic premise of machine learning is to build algorithms that can receive input data and use statistical analysis to predict an output value within an acceptable range.
+Machine learning (ML) is a category of algorithm that allows software applications to become more accurate in predicting outcomes without being explicitly programmed.
+The basic premise of machine learning is to build algorithms that can receive input data and use statistical analysis to predict an output while updating outputs as new data becomes available.

 The processes involved in machine learning are similar to that of data mining and predictive modeling.
 Both require searching through data to look for patterns and adjusting program actions accordingly.
 Many people are familiar with machine learning from shopping on the internet and being served ads related to their purchase.
 This happens because recommendation engines use machine learning to personalize online ad delivery in almost real time.
 Beyond personalized marketing, other common machine learning use cases include fraud detection, spam filtering, network security threat detection, predictive maintenance and building news feeds.

-Facebook's News Feed, for example, uses machine learning to personalize each member's feed.
-If a member frequently stops scrolling to read or "like" a particular friend's posts, the News Feed will start to show more of that friend's activity earlier in the feed.
+Machine learning is being used in a wide range of applications today.
+One of the most well-known examples is Facebook's News Feed.
+The News Feed uses machine learning to personalize each member's feed.
+If a member frequently stops scrolling to read or like a particular friend's posts, the News Feed will start to show more of that friend's activity earlier in the feed.
 Behind the scenes, the software is simply using statistical analysis and predictive analytics to identify patterns in the user's data and use those patterns to populate the News Feed.
 Should the member no longer stop to read, like or comment on the friend's posts, that new data will be included in the data set and the News Feed will adjust accordingly.

 Why machine learning models require a failover plan